von Mises-Fisher distributions and their statistical divergence: Useful functions

 \section{Useful functions}

-The modified Bessel function of the first kind is defined in \citet{DLMF} (\S 10.25 and \S 10.32) and, its precursor, \citet{AS} (\S 9.6), and we refer the reader to those references for further (detailed) information about this function.
-The modified Bessel function is defined as
+The modified Bessel function of the first kind is defined in \citet[\S 10.25 and \S 10.32]{DLMF} and, its precursor, \citet[\S 9.6]{AS}, and we refer the reader to those references for further (detailed) information about this function.
+The modified Bessel function is defined, for all $z>0$, as

 or as